Returning to campus may be a possibility, but it will be anything but normal.

 - Students can tap into powerful hardware and university-provided software from their personal laptops or home computers

 - Access is not limited to open lab hours or by strict sanitation schedules

 - IT staff, cleaning crews and students are not put at risk

 - Computer labs can open immediately (no waiting for remodeling or signage)

 Remote access is also a flexible solution.
 Whether your campus is open, closed or limited capacity, students can maintain access to vital campus resources.
 Investment in remote access is also the most affordable solution.

 Depending on the solution, providing remote access to students can be either affordable or very expensive.
 There are a range of implementation price points depending on your tech stack and desired solution.

-The Remote Access Tool is available at no additional cost to LabStats users.
+The Remote Access Dashboard is available at no additional cost to LabStats users.

 So rather than plexiglass and extra space, what if the new normal is completely remote?